lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 date: 2022-05-28
 ---

 This year I participated again in NorthSec CTF.
-The events leading to this CTF are fun, some warmup challenges annouced in the Discord.
+The events leading to this CTF are fun, some warmup challenges announced in the Discord.
 There was signal analysis, git secret recovery, code audit, fuzzing, some NFT Shenanigan and more.
-Some were pretty rough but there was plenty hints that were added to allows people to catch up.
+Some were pretty rough but there was plenty hints that were added to allow people to catch up.

-As for the CTF itself, it was pretty insanely hard except for the beginner track: Hackademy.
+As for the CTF itself, it was insanely hard except for the beginner track: Hackademy.
 It was the same as last year with some minor changes and I took the time to complete every challenge, asking for help to solve some of them.
 Here is the writeup for the Hackademy track.

 ![Hackademy website](/will-hack-for-coffee/assets/images/nsec2022/hackademy.png)